paquettm/eComH24S1/Codeception_LinuxDocker_Windows.md

-# Codeception for Acceptance Testing (Linux Docker image in Windows)
+# Codeception for Acceptance Testing (with Linux Docker Container Running in Windows)

 This is an introduction to using Codeception, a testing framework built upon widely used tools such as PHPUnit.
 Codeception is the standard for testing (unit, functional, and acceptance testing) of PHP applications.